IABTechLab/uid2docs/README.md

 - Sync encryption keys daily with the UID2 Administrator

 ##### Optional
-If a DSP wants to generate UID2s themselves from email, refer to the Data Provider section on how to generate UID2s.
+If a DSP wants to generate UID2s themselves from email, see the Data Provider Workflow section below on how to generate UID2s.

 ### Data Provider Workflow